mind/wheels/README.md

 ### MPI

-Using TensorFlow 1.3+ with GPU and it complains about MPI?
-Run `sudo apt-get install mpich`.
+Using a wheel with MPI support?
+Be sure to run `sudo apt-get install mpich`.